kvarak/dnd/docs/_Rules/skills.md

         </details>
         <details>
           <summary>Vampire Knowledge</summary>
           You are skilled in vampire lore.
-This grants Expertise on checks when speaking to them, as well a +2 bonus on saves against their innate abilities.
+This grants <b>Expertise</b> on checks when speaking to them, as well a +2 bonus on saves against their innate abilities.
         </details>
       </details>
     </details>
     <details>
       <summary>Pathogens</summary>
       Some necromantic magic focuses on the manipulation of life in the form of diseases.
-You have  Expertise on checks to identify diseases and on checks concerning how to spread or cure disease.
+You have  <b>Expertise</b> on checks to identify diseases and on checks concerning how to spread or cure disease.
     </details>
     <details>
       <summary>Spiritualism</summary>
       The contacting of souls from beyond death, often involving consulting the spirits of the dead about information they knew in life.
 This is sometimes seen as heretical, but in most cultures acceptable.
 In some cultures that practices ancestor worship or shamanism this could even be seen as something holy.
-This skill grants Expertise on checks to communicate to spirits.
+This skill grants <b>Expertise</b> on checks to communicate to spirits.
     </details>
   </details>

   <details>
     <summary>Transmutation</summary>
     Transmutation magic changes the properties of creatures, objects or conditions.
-You have Expertise on checks to recall lore about phenomena associated with Transmutation magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Transmutation magic.
     <details>
       <summary>Detect Transmutation</summary>
       The fact that an object or creature has been transmuted is normally impossible to detect with mundane means.
 In some cases even magic detection is not possible.
 This skill allows you to deduce that an item or creature does not have its original form.
-If you have an appropriate proficiency, such as Craft (blacksmith) when investigating a sword or Nature (beasts) when observing a squirrel, you have Expertise.
+If you have an appropriate proficiency, such as Craft (blacksmith) when investigating a sword or Nature (beasts) when observing a squirrel, you have <b>Expertise</b>.
     </details>
     <details>
       <summary>Constructs</summary>
       This skill lets you identify constructs and may grant insight on how they were created, what their orders might be and how  to combat them.
       <details>
-        <summary>Battle Golem (trait)</summary>
+        <summary>Battle Golem (<b>trait</b>)</summary>
         Provides +2 to AC against golems and on saves against their innate abilities.
       </details>
     </details>